 Ingredients

-- Spinach- I have used baby spinach leaves for this recipe.
-These are soft and have a sweeter flavor than the matured ones.
+Spinach- I’ve used baby spinach leaves for this recipe.
+They’re softer and have a slightly sweeter flavour than mature spinach.

 See the recipe card for quantities.